 - Obtain Shipping Insurance: Check with your car insurance company to see if your policy covers overseas transport.
 The cost of this is anywhere from 1.5 and 2.5 percent of your car’s estimated value, and can be obtained through the auto transport company you choose to ship your car overseas.

 - Vehicle Preparation: A vehicle should be thoroughly cleaned inside and out before shipping.
 Preparations also include checking fluids, battery charge, and tire air pressure.
-Also, remove items like roof racks, spoilers or anything that excessively protrudes from your car and can be easily damaged.
-Also, it is normally required that a vehicle is no more than ¼ full.
+Also, remove items like roof racks, spoilers, or anything that excessively protrudes from your car and can be easily damaged.
+Also, the vehicle is no more than ¼ full.

 Lastly, given the risk presented by spreading pathogens or invasive pests from one country to another, it is important to clean the vehicle thoroughly to meet customs and quarantine requirements overseas.
 The is important to pass inspections and avoid expensive cleaning fees at the destination end.

-Although we cannot guarantee your vehicle will pass through without requiring further cleaning, it is still best practice to clean prior to shipment.
-Cleaning should include vacuuming the interior thoroughly, scrubbing the exterior with warm soapy water, steam cleaning the engine bay and the underbody.
+Although we cannot guarantee your vehicle will pass through without requiring further cleaning, it is still best practice to clean before shipment.
+Cleaning should include vacuuming the interior thoroughly, scrubbing the exterior with warm soapy water, and steam cleaning the engine bay and the underbody.

-Thoroughly inspect your car prior to its departure so that you recognize any damage that may occur in transit.
+Thoroughly inspect your car before its departure so that you recognize any damage that may occur in transit.

-The following list provides some online resources that can assist and exporter find a shipping company to get their vehicle to a foreign market.
+The following list provides some online resources that can assist exporters to find a shipping company to get their vehicle to a foreign market.

 Ship Overseas, as the name suggests, will ship vehicles from all over the world to you.
 All you need to do is provide them with three pieces of information which are: